GoogleChrome/web.dev/src/site/content/en/react/get-started-optimize-react/index.md

 a webpack and Babel build process that includes a base [Jest](https://jestjs.io/) setup for testing.
 To make things simpler for the user, these files are hidden and cannot be accessed until you eject from CRA.
-It is always best to avoid ejecting whenever possible.
-Ejecting means taking on all of these configuration files as your own source code, which can become difficult to manage.
+It is always best to avoid ejecting whenever possible, since this means taking on all of these configuration files as your own source code, which can become difficult to manage.